Qantas Removing Points Option from Loyalty Bonus

 Should you choose 50 status credits or 8,000 points?

 If you’re chasing Qantas Gold or Platinum status, it probably makes the most sense to choose the status credits.
-They will make it easier for you to earn or renew your Qantas status as there aren’t many other ways to earn 50 status credits without actually flying.
+They will make it easier for you to earn or renew your Qantas status as there aren’t currently many other ways to earn 50 status credits without actually flying.

 You can use Qantas points to book flights for family members